codecrafters-io/build-your-own-redis/stage_descriptions/aof-07-fi1.md

 ### Appending Multiple Commands

-Each write command should be appended to the file in the order it was received, so the file builds up a complete log of all modifications.
+Each write command should be appended to the AOF file in the order it was received, so the file builds up a complete log of all modifications.
 This applies to any command that modifies data (like `SET`, `DEL`, `INCR`, `LPUSH`, etc.), not just `SET`.

 For example, if the server receives: